-184 Partnership and trust is something which is constructed over time.
-This will be facilitated by 185 respect of the opinions of each side, understanding of each side's point of view, the opportunity 186 to provide comments and concerns, receiving constructive feedback to input provided.
-It is 187 necessary to understand and respect each party's priorities, resources and ability to meet 188 deadlines.
-Even if the item on the consultative agenda is very subject matter specific, and the 189 consultation process limited in time, the consultation will be perceived by many stakeholders as 190 part of a bigger set of issues, and significant in terms of the relationship to a certain Government 191 authority.

-- 192 Trust is the by-product of collaboration and true partnership.
-If meetings are conducted without - a scripted end and participants are willing to suspend pre-existing mental models (or individual - 194 points of view), compliance turns to commitment and distrust turns to trust.
-This is something that occurs over time and may not be immediately present in the early stages of collaborativeefforts.
+- Partnership and trust is something which is constructed over time.
+This will be facilitated by - respect of the opinions of each side, understanding of each side's point of view, the opportunity - to provide comments and concerns, receiving constructive feedback to input provided.
+It is - 186 necessary to understand and respect each party's priorities, resources and ability to meet - deadlines.
+Even if the item on the consultative agenda is very subject matter specific, and the - consultation process limited in time, the consultation will be perceived by many stakeholders as - part of a bigger set of issues, and significant in terms of the relationship to a certain Government - authority. - 191 Trust is the by-product of collaboration and true partnership.
+If meetings are conducted without - a scripted end and participants are willing to suspend pre-existing mental models (or individual - 193 points of view), compliance turns to commitment and distrust turns to trust.
+This is something

-197 In order to maintain trust and foster a constructive dialogue, all parties need to be respected and 198 provided the opportunity to voice their comments and concerns, especially in light of the 199 importance and magnitude of potential change processes.
-There is a mutual need to form a true 200 partnership that includes understanding and respect for each party's priorities, resources and 201 ability to meet deadlines; this will foster trust.
-Although building trust can take a significant 202 investment of time, it may be easily compromised.
-This breach of trust can result from a non-203 respect of confidentiality, the lack of response to comments submitted, solutions imposed on 204 stakeholders without the opportunity to comment, or one way communication such as 205 notifications disguised under the name consultation.
+- 194 that occurs over time and may not be immediately present in the early stages of collaborative 195 efforts. - 196 In order to maintain trust and foster a constructive dialogue, all parties need to be respected and - 197 provided the opportunity to voice their comments and concerns, especially in light of the - importance and magnitude of potential change processes.
+There is a mutual need to form a true 198 - 199 partnership that includes understanding and respect for each party's priorities, resources and - 200 ability to meet deadlines; this will foster trust.
+Although building trust can take a significant - 201 investment of time, it may be easily compromised.
+This breach of trust can result from a non- - 202 respect of confidentiality, the lack of response to comments submitted, solutions imposed on - 203 stakeholders without the opportunity to comment, or one way communication such as - 204 notifications disguised under the name consultation.

-206 2.1.2 Mutual Benefits
+2.1.2 Mutual Benefits

-There needs to be some level of return on investment for both Trade and Government.Consultation is an opportunity for both sides, but it is also an investment in time and money.

-209 Trade needs to feel their input and points of view are taken into account and integrated into any individual interests.
-If either side feels that it is not receiving adequate return on investment, it
+- 206 There needs to be some level of return on investment for both Trade and Government. - 207 Consultation is an opportunity for both sides, but it is also an investment in time and money. - 208 Trade needs to feel their input and points of view are taken into account and integrated into any - 209 chosen solution.
+Government needs to feel that Trade's participation is not only in the pursuit of - 210 individual interests.
+If either side feels that it is not receiving adequate return on investment, it - 211 will most likely result in discontinuity of that time or financial investment in consultation.

-210 chosen solution.
-Government needs to feel that Trade's participation is not only in the pursuit of

-212 will most likely result in discontinuity of that time or financial investment in consultation.

-213 2.1.3 Consultations - Not a Place for Instructions, Compliance Controls or 214 Lobbying
+2.1.3 Consultations - Not a Place for Instructions, Compliance Controls or Lobbying